tobek/headsoak/notes.md

 programmatic tags todo

 - run tag func
-  - make sure getTagNameById is in scope
   - check it handles errors
   - checks it's a function
 - whenever note changes (debounce or on blur) run classifiers again
-- more examples and example button
-- whitelist and blacklist later?
-    - on hover, can't remove or alert
-    - not in autosuggest

 ### todo for beta: bits and bugs